wilsonmar/mac-setup/README.md

 1. Scheme: Choose GUID Partition Map.
 1. Click "Erase" to wipe the drive.

    Click "Security Options" to select a number of passes to overwrite the drive with.
 One pass should be good enough.

+   WARNING: Do not perform a secure erase on a solid-state drive, such as the ones built into modern MacBooks since you will just shorten the drive's lifespan for no advantage.

 1. Close "Disk Utility" to return to the macOS Utilities window.
 1. Select Reinstall macOS and click Continue.